orbat-mapper/orbat-mapper/docs/index.md

 hero:
   name: ORBAT Mapper
   text: Recreate historic battles and military scenarios in your browser
   tagline: ORBAT mapper is currently under development.
-You can follow the development on Github and try a work in progress preview.
+You can follow the development on GitHub and try a work in progress preview.
   image:
     src: /images/screenshot-2021-08-04.png
     alt: VitePress